-NEW YORK — Health care is reuniting President Barack (pictured left) and former President Bill Clinton (pictured).
+NEW YORK — Health care is reuniting President Barack Obama (pictured left) and former President Bill Clinton (pictured).
 The two are set to appear together Tuesday to discuss Obama’s health care law at a session sponsored by the Clinton Global Initiative, the former President’s foundation.

 The joint appearance comes exactly one week before people who don’t have health insurance can start signing up on Oct.
 1 for coverage plans through new insurance marketplaces.
 It also comes as the Obama administration and those who stand to benefit from the law’s success, such as insurance companies, launch a campaign to inform consumers about their options under the law.